aaron-grau/curic/react/projects/widgets/README.md

 * First we need to import the `ReactCSSTransitionGroup` module into our project.
 In the console, run `npm install --save react-addons-css-transition-group`.

 * Then you need to require the module in the file.
-At the top of `autocomplete.jsx`, write `var ReactCSSTransitionGroup = require('react-addons-css-transition-group');`.
+At the top of `autocomplete.jsx`, write `const ReactCSSTransitionGroup = require('react-addons-css-transition-group');`.

 * In your `render` method, you will need to wrap the group of elements that will be entering and leaving the screen with the `<ReactCSSTransitionGroup>` element.
 In the case of the autocomplete widget, those are the `<li>`. **You are not wrapping each individual `li`, but rather the entire group.**